Advertisement

 How long is the wait at Town of Union Community Development?

 Wait times at Town of Union Community Development depend on demand in Union, funding levels, and your priority status.
 With approximately 528 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on April 29, 2026 when the HCV list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Town of Union Community Development directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?